 And, believe it or not, there's still one animal Halfpenny has yet to see in the wild…the wolverine.
 His voice drifts off following some imaginary set of tracks: "Nothing would be more exciting to me than skiing along and seeing a wolverine…"

 When it comes to studying wildlife, there's no better teacher than Yellowstone National Park.
 And the materials in this classroom are all provided by Mother Nature.
 This is where you can head out and see coyotes, weasels and wolves… all before lunchtime.
 This is where you can see grizzly bears mating…without leaving the parking lot.

-Since 1933, the nonprofit Yellowstone Association has been feeding visitors educational experiences.
+Since 1933, the nonprofit Yellowstone Forever has been feeding visitors educational experiences.
 Their motto is to "inspire, educate and preserve."
 And that's just what the Association does, offering an inside glimpse into Yellowstone that you can't get out the window of your car.
 Programs range from field seminars on subjects like wolf biology, to backcountry expeditions, and tailored natural history courses.
 Students stay at park hotels, right in the backcountry, or at the historic Lamar Buffalo Valley Ranch, outfitted with classrooms and cabins.